 The jwk (JSON Web Key) header parameter is a public key that corresponds to the key used to digitally sign the JWS.
 This key is represented as a JSON Web Key [JWK].
-This header parameter is OPTIONAL.
+Use of this header parameter is OPTIONAL.

 4.1.4. "x5u" (X.509 URL) Header Parameter